Imanol23/vim-config/README.md

 ### Color Scheme

-At this point the [kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim) colorscheme has been choosed in this configuration.
+The [kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim) color scheme has been choosed in this configuration, more concretely we are using `colorscheme kanagawa-dragon` colors.